jsw1989/sf05_myTodoList/README.md

 Process of Test:
-1- clone the Git repository to local server.\n
+1- clone the Git repository to local server.
-2- on the project folder run composer install , to install symfony dependencies.\n 3- run npm install to install js dependencies.\n
+2- on the project folder run composer install , to install symfony dependencies.
+3- run npm install to install js dependencies.
 4- change .env file and configure the acess to database:
 DATABASE_URL=mysql://user_name:password@127.0.0.1:3306/sf05_tododb?serverVersion=5.7
 change your own usern_name and your password.